Rarst/release-belt/README.md

 Release Belt implements HTTP authentication to password protect your repository and control access to specific packages.
 You can configure it via `users` configuration option.

-There is an `bin/encodePassword.php` command line helper included for hashing passwords:
+There is a `bin/encodePassword.php` command line helper included for hashing passwords:

 ```bash
 >php bin/encodePassword.php foo